cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

   - `beforeinput` events are missing the `inputType` property
   - `cy.type('{uparrow}')` and `cy.type('{downarrow}')` on an
     `input[type=number]` do not round to the nearest `step` specified
+- Stack traces may be missing some function names and location information.
 - See issues labeled
   [`experiment: webkit`](https://github.com/cypress-io/cypress/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22experiment%3A+webkit%22)
   for a complete list.